Brady-Brandt/basm/README.md

 It should only be used for simple, hobby projects right now.

 ### Known Issues
-- Can't use both a label and an offset when addressing (ex. mov rax, [label + 100] won't work yet)
 - Moving a label as in (mov rax, label) does not move the address of the label into rax
 - Windows doesn't support file names larger than 18 chars or labels larger than 8
 - Currently assume all jump addresses are rel32
-- Some instructions cannot infer the size of the memory operand
-- Issues regarding immediate sizes

 ### Planned Features (Not in a Particular Order)
 - [ ] Mach File Support (Macos Support)
-- [x] SSE/AVX instructions (Most have been added, not supporting EVEX right now)
+- [x] SSE/AVX instructions (Most have been added, not going to support AVX512 instructions)
 - [ ] Preprocessor
 - [ ] Support for instruction prefixes
 - [ ] Implementing Hashmaps for the Symbol Tables